 When it comes to financing your business, never rely on hope or vision.
 Make sure you’re prepared.
 Gather facts and make credible assumptions.
 If you don’t know where to begin.
 Ask seasoned peers to share their experiences and words of wisdom.

 Whether your business is at its inception stage or it’s up and running, failing to understand financial repercussions on your daily operations is a grave mistake.
 For newer business, you must be prepared to run a business without making substantial cash inflow.

 This requires figuring out the period you can operate safely before you can make a substantial profit, and how much money you can afford to spend, to keep your business surviving during lean times.
 I highly recommend using the Profit First method.

 Counting on one source (a single product, customer, service, etc.) to fund your entire business is risky.
-Keep growing your tribe of loyal customers and, if relevant, create a recurring revenue model to create consistent income.
+Keep growing your tribe of loyal customers and, if relevant, create a recurring revenue model (such as a membership program) to create consistent income.